-The effect of (a) is particularly important when we study maxima, neglecting the small values (below a high threshold), a practice that tends to hide the existence of long-range dependence even in long records (see Iliopoulou and Koutsoyiannis, 2019).
+These effects are particularly important when we study maxima, neglecting the small values (below a high threshold), a practice that tends to hide the existence of long-range dependence even in long records (see Iliopoulou and Koutsoyiannis, 2019).

 Figure 3.9 Graphs for the hypothetical example studied in Digression 3.H (see text for explanation).